 The draft inducer pulls the combustion gases through the heat exchanger and pushes them up the vent connector into the flue.
 The draft inducer was functioning as intended.

 8.10 VENT

-The vent connector from the furnace to the B vent is properly installed and is functioning as intended.
+The furnace uses a type B vent from the top of the furnace to the exterior.
+The visible portion of the B vent is properly installed and is functioning as intended.